callstack/react-native-builder-bob/README.md

 This is useful for running the code in Node (SSR, tests etc.).
 The output file should be referenced in the `main` field of `package.json`.

 By default, this will compile the code for last 2 versions of modern browsers, as well as JSX.
 It'll also strip TypeScript and Flow annotations.
+You can customize the environments to compile for by using a [browserslist config](https://github.com/browserslist/browserslist#config-file).
 To customize the babel config used, you can pass the [`configFile`](https://babeljs.io/docs/en/options#configfile) or [`babelrc`](https://babeljs.io/docs/en/options#babelrc) options.

 If your source code is written in [Flow](http://www.typescriptlang.org/), You can also specify the `copyFlow` option to copy the source files as `.js.flow` to the output folder.
 If the `main` entry in `package.json` points to the `index` file in the output folder, the flow type checker will pick these files up to use for type definitions.